 You actually read all the way down this far?
 Come find me at a conference because you’ve earned a pat on the back!

 I didn’t set out to write a post this long.
 I just wanted to make a point: You can’t know everything about everything in SEO unless you are way smarter than anyone I know.
 And if that’s the case, you should probably be working to cure cancer or sending your own rockets into space instead of getting websites to rank higher.
 Either that or you should be working for the other guys.
 As for the rest of us, we can know a lot about a few things or a little about a lot of things.
 In my opinion, the SEO of the future today needs to focus on depth within themselves and their chosen SEO niche, and breadth within their team, community and professional support network.
 That was my original point, and it only took me about 11,500 words to say it.

 Each skill you develop is a building block in your career.
 Which blocks are you going to stack together?

 I need to know so I can call you when I get stumped in your area of expertise. #Srsly

-Everett has served as an in-house SEO Specialist in diverse corporate and startup environments, as well as running his own agency, learning the needs and roadblocks of clients in eCommerce and other hyper-competitive niches.
+Everett Sizemore has served as an in-house SEO Specialist in diverse corporate and startup environments, as well as running his own eCommerce business.
+He understands eCommerce clients' needs and roadblocks.
+Everett is a Moz Associate and frequent speaker at marketing industry events.